 The MBAD African Bead Museum has been described as “a true jewel in the city of Detroit”.
-Simultaneously outsider art, African interpretive cosmology and urban renovation, the walk-though murals and small bead shop draw hundreds of tourists every year.
+Simultaneously outsider art, African interpretive cosmology and urban renovation, the walk-though sculpture garden and small bead shop draw hundreds of tourists every year.
 But there is no local source for the beads; “make your own beading” kits and workshops use plastic.
-This project will combine the African traditions of generative economy with contemporary technology design to create an African Futurist greenhouse.
+This project combines the African traditions of generative economy with contemporary technology design to create the African Futurist Greenhouse.

 The greenhouse structure applies the circular scaling patterns of African traditional architecture with a hoop-house style enclosure.
 Scaling or “fractal” patterns are common in African design, and include not only architecture but also adornment such as necklaces, so the bead connection worked nicely.
-The interior will grow plant materials for bead creation, dye plants and other biomaterials.
-It will also supply fresh vegetables.
-A photovoltaic panel will supply greenhouse heating/cooling when needed, and it will be used to reduce museum energy bills at other times.
-These kinds of “mutual aid” sharing arrangements are also an African social tradition; here we apply it to energy engineering.
+The interior grows biomaterials from the African diaspora: job’s tears for bead creation, indigo for dye, sweetgrass for baskets.
+Diaspora food plants are also included: Ethiopian mustard greens; sukuma wiki (collard greens); peppermint (traditional North African tea).
 Inspired by the rain catchment systems in the Casamance area of Senegal, we will use the curved greenhouse roof for rain harvesting.

 By monitoring all of the above with environmental sensors and AI-controlled automation, we aim to create a small scale model for what could become a broader set of self-sufficient, sustainable urban practices that restore the links between living, making and growing so important to Indigenous traditions.